inferablehq/inferable/README.md

 ## What is Inferable?

-Inferable is a fully managed platform that handles state, reliability, and orchestration of custom LLM-based applications.
-It's developer-first and API-driven, providing production-ready LLM primitives for building sophisticated LLM-based applications.
+Inferable is a managed durable execution runtime for creating AI workflows with humans in the loop.
+Create structured outputs from any LLM, ask humans for approval via Slack or Email, with versioned, long-running workflows for backwards compatibility.

 ![Timeline View](./assets/workflow-list.png)